 Finally, there is human capital.
 Human capital is the capabilities, skills and knowledge possessed by an individual.
 This is different from social capital: your human capital is your individual ability to trade your time and efforts for some exchange, whereas your social capital is your knowing exactly where to find a person with the appropriate capabilities, skills and knowledge when you need them.

 We all possess capital in all of these forms.
 Money is an obvious form of capital.
-Our networks of family, friends, and acquaintances is social capital.
+Our networks of family, friends, and acquaintances are social capital.
 The creative things we do, whether or not we ever show them to another person, are intellectual capital.
 The land we live on, the water we drink, the pets we adore, and the gardens we tend to are all forms of natural capital.
 The homes we live in and all the stuff we own are representative of our material capital.
 The things we are able to sell our time, knowledge, and skill for are our human capital.

 In a sense, capital is a measure of the power one possesses; like looking at the gas gauge in your car or the battery meter on your phone; it is a simple way of determining how much farther you can go or how much longer you can talk.
 Capital exchanges can be used to keep followers happy or to fend off rivals, whatever is necessary to achieve a goal.
 Leaders have to find creative ways to make exchanges between these different types of capital in order to achieve their goals.
 Capital exchanges will be the focus of the next post.